drmlbrt/Kakapo/README.md

 ## Platform requirements:
 - python 3+
 - pip3
-- install the scripts modules (readable on the top)
+- Install the scripts modules (readable on the top)
 - Needed modules:
     Connecting to Devices: NetMiko and Napalm
 - I use PyCharm for scripting